News

 N.D.
 Cent.
 Code § 32-42-02

-No cap on wrongful death
+No cap on damages in wrongful death cases

 *Caps fixed.